 International applications need to take the TOEFL and have the testing center send the scores directly to Gallaudet.

-All test scores must be sent to graduate admissions office directly from the testing center you use.
-Give them Gallaudet's code: R5240.
+All test scores must be sent to the graduate admissions office directly from the testing center you use.
+Give them Gallaudet’s code: R5240.
 The results are generally sent to Gallaudet within six to eight weeks.
 For further information concerning testing, contact the test providers listed below:

 Most programs require a goal statement.
 The goal statement should prove that your past achievements will enable you to succeed in your graduate program(s).
 These statements are reviewed by the faculty selection committee.
 Once this is completed, it can be uploaded with the application.